jayelm/colorista/README.md

 # randomColorStyle

-A tiny script to randomly change the color of HTML elements.
+A tiny script to randomly change the color of HTML elements on page load.
+Add some spontaneity to you and your website's life.

 ## Usage